import numpy as np

 color_hist = histplot_kwargs.pop("color", hist_color)

-# Hide upper triangle and set all axes off by default
+# Hide upper triangle and set axis properties

 for i in np.arange(ndim):